cisco-en-programmability/catalystwan-sdk-next-python/docs/source/refcards/v20_16/v1/policy_group/models.rst

         description: str
         name: str
         solution: PolicyGroupSolution  # pytype: disable=annotation-type-mismatch
-        # This is the documentation for POST request api schema for policy group
-        documentation: Optional[Any]
         from_policy_group: Optional[FromPolicyGroupDef]
         # list of profile ids that belongs to the policy group
         profiles: Optional[List[ProfileIdObjDef]]